 It's a familiar sight: the silent, well-dressed musician at the podium waving a baton to keep time.
 Yet conductors are much more than timekeepers—they're interpreters and leaders who shape and refine every aspect of the performance's sound and—when working at their best—unify the performing group.
 In fact, most of a conductor's work takes place long before the performance, and perhaps even before meeting with the orchestra.

 A conductor must be an insightful, charismatic individual—capable of inspiring hard work and deep musicality from ensemble members, and able to verbally and nonverbally communicate a vast array of emotions.

-Typically, a conductor uses a baton to outline tempos while his or her free hand is used to indicate entrances and nuances, but some conductors dispense with the baton altogether, freeing both hands and arms for more elaborate interpretive directions.
-Conductors also use torso movements and facial expressions to convey to the group their wishes for phrasing and dynamics to the ensemble.
+When it comes to performance, conductors typically use a baton to outline tempos and use the free hand to indicate entrances and nuances, but some conductors dispense with the baton altogether, freeing both hands and arms for more elaborate interpretive directions.
+Conductors also use torso movements and facial expressions to convey their wishes for phrasing and dynamics to the ensemble.